Terrence Kaufman

-Terrence Kaufman (June 12, 1937 – March 3, 2022) was an American linguist specializing in documentation of unwritten languages, lexicography, Mesoamerican historical linguistics and language contact phenomena.
-He was an emeritus professor of linguistics and anthropology at the University of Pittsburgh.
+Terrence Kaufman (June 12, 1937 – March 3, 2022) was an American linguist who specialized in lexicography, Mesoamerican historical linguistics, the documentation of unwritten languages, and language contact phenomena.
+In the 1960s to the 2000s, he was considered a central figure in documenting Indigenous languages in Mexico and Central America.
+He served as professor emeritus of linguistics and anthropology at the University of Pittsburgh.